-- Helps prevent depression in moms.
+- Healthy sleep helps prevent depression in moms.

-- Promotes growth.
+- Healthy sleep promotes growth.

 When children and babies sleep at night a growth hormone is secreted.
 Good healthy night sleep helps a child grow taller and stronger.

-- Promotes learning.
+- It also promotes learning.

 Sleep is necessary for memory consolidation, learning and attention span.
 Lack of sleep can affect a child’s ability to retain new information and skills as it helps to incorporate learning into permanent memory.
-For babies their morning nap is mentally restorative – which means it has its own unique purpose.
+For babies, their morning nap is mentally restorative – which means it has its own unique purpose.
 It has also been found that children who have long naps are more likely to have a longer attention span.

 Sleep helps keep your mind alert.
-If a child doesn’t get enough sleep at night it is likely to lead to poor school performance and a difficulty concentrating in class.
+If a child doesn’t get enough sleep at night it is likely to lead to poor school performance and difficulty concentrating in class.

-- Helps fight illness.
+- Sleep helps fight illness.

 Sleep helps a person fight off illness quicker.
 Think of your child when he has a high fever.
-You put him to bed earlier, or give him a nap when he hadn’t napped for months, and he wakes up feeling so much better then when you put him down.
+You put him to bed earlier, or give him a nap when he hadn’t napped for months, and he wakes up feeling so much better than when you put him down.

-- Prevents abnormal weight gain.
+- It also prevents abnormal weight gain.

 Children and adults, who are not getting adequate sleep are more likely to gain weight.
 Lack of sleep can lead to increased eating of unhealthier foods.
 When we are tired we crave foods high in fat or sugar.
 When tired; both adults and children will feel sluggish and have less energy, which means they are less likely to burn as many calories.